BND Hamburger Icon

 Nextiva Setup

-For most modern business phone systems, the bulk of the setup work is in building the call flow.
-Nextiva makes this process especially straightforward with its drag-and-drop call flow builder that lets you visualize how calls will move through your system.
+After assigning users to locations, you can configure site settings, like custom hold music or business hours.
+For most modern business phone systems, the bulk of the setup work is in building call flows.
+Nextiva makes this process especially easy with its drag-and-drop call flow builder that lets you visualize how calls will move through your system.
 You can just as simply make adjustments as needed later on.

 Nextiva Customer Service